CodePushGo/website/src/content/blog/en/checklist-for-google-play-ota-compliance.md

 3.  **Expansion Phase**: Increase rollout in 20% increments.
 4.  **Full Release**: Deploy to all users after confirming stability.

-> "We rolled out Capgo OTA updates in production for our user base of +5000.
-We're seeing very smooth operation almost all our users are up to date within minutes of the OTA being deployed to @Capgo." - colenso, @colenso [\[1\]](https://capgo.app/)
+> "We rolled out CodePushGo OTA updates in production for our user base of +5000.
+We're seeing very smooth operation almost all our users are up to date within minutes of the OTA being deployed to @CodePushGo." - colenso, @colenso [\[1\]](https://capgo.app/)

 ### Performance Tracking